Structured Agent Distillation for Large Language Model: Structured Agent Distillation framework

+Figure~\ref{fig:teacher_student_interaction} illustrates the core mechanism of our \textit{Structured Agent Distillation} framework.
 Given a task prompt, the teacher model first produces a \textbf{chain-of-thought reasoning trajectory}, which captures its intermediate thinking steps and decision rationale.
 It then generates an \textbf{action trajectory}, consisting of task-specific outputs (e.g., tool invocations, API calls, environment actions).

 The student model receives both trajectories as supervision signals.
 By minimizing a combination of reasoning-level and action-level distillation losses, it learns to emulate not only the output behavior but also the underlying reasoning patterns of the teacher.
 This two-level guidance enables the student to generalize better across reasoning-intensive agent tasks, even with fewer parameters.